-Educational Programs (classes K-12, scouts, home school groups, etc.)
+Educational Programs (Classes K-12, scouts, home school groups, etc.)

 - Students: $2.50

-- Teachers/Chaperones: Free
+- Teachers/Chaperones: No charge

 The Gillespie Museum and the Rinker Environmental Learning Center are located at the southeast corner of Stetson University's DeLand Campus, at the intersection of Amelia and East Michigan Avenues.
 To find the most current directions to the Gillespie Museum, refer to this Google Maps link, and use our location as your destination.